STEAM: Squeeze and Transform Enhanced Attention Module

-\textbf{Comparision with our na\"ive channel attention module} As described in the methodology, due to the challenges associated with using dense graphs, we experimented with \(k\)-NN graphs where \(k\) was set to 16, 32, and 64.
+\textbf{Comparision with our na\"ive channel attention module} As described in the methodology, due to the challenges of using dense graphs, we experimented with \(k\)-NN graphs with \(k=16, 32, 64 \).
 For these experiments, we used ResNet-18 as the backbone and integrated only the \(k\)-NN graph (we refer to this configuration as the \(k\)-CAM : \(k\)-Channel Attention Module) and our proposed channel attention module, excluding the SIA module.
 As shown in Table \ref{knn}, the \(k\)-NN channel attention module (across different values of \(k\)) delivers suboptimal results compared to our proposed CIA module.

 \textbf{Comparision with a lightweight model} Next, we evaluate the effectiveness of our module with a lightweight model, AlexNet, on the ImageNet-100 dataset.
 We use a standard AlexNet but replace its two fully connected layers with a single fully connected layer.
-As shown in Fig.~\ref{alexnet-fig}, AlexNet is integrated with STEAM, where we add two STEAM units, after the second and fifth convolutional layer.
-We replace STEAM with SE, CBAM, ECA, GCT, and MCA modules when training these respective models.
+As shown in Fig.~\ref{alexnet-fig}, AlexNet is integrated with STEAM, with two STEAM units added after the second and fifth convolutional layers.
+We replace STEAM with SE, CBAM, ECA, and GCT modules when training these respective models.
 For the standard AlexNet, these modules are simply omitted during training.
-Table \ref{alexnet} shows that STEAM outperforms all it's SOTA counterparts even on lightweight model like AlexNet.
+Table \ref{alexnet} shows that STEAM outperforms all its SOTA counterparts even on a lightweight model like AlexNet.